-- ❖ Matlack A.S.
-Introduction to Green Chemistry, Marcel Dekker (2001). - ❖ Das Asim K. amd Das Mahua, Environment Chemistry with Green Chemistry, Books and Allied (P) Ltd. (2010)
+- 1. Matlack A.S.
+Introduction to Green Chemistry, Marcel Dekker (2001). - 2.
+Das Asim K. amd Das Mahua, Environment Chemistry with Green Chemistry, Books and Allied (P) Ltd. (2010)

-At least five experiments should be done:
+Sl.
+No. Name of the Experiment At least five least five experiments should be done: 1.
+Acetylation of primary amine (Aniline to N-phenylacetamide) using Zn dust.
+2. Nitration of salicylic acid by green method (Using calcium nitrate and acetic acid).
+3. Bromination of acetanilide using ceric ammonium nitrate/KBr.
+4. Microwave assisted nitration of Phenols using Cu(NO 3) 2 .
+5. Detection of elements in organic compounds by green method (Sodium carbona fusion).
+6. Base catalyzed Aldol condensation (Synthesis of dibenzalpropanone).
+7. Vitamin C clock reaction using vitamin C tablets, tincture of iodine, hydrogen peroxide and liquid laundry starch.
+Effect of concentration on clock reaction.
+8. Photoreduction of benzophenone to benzopinacol in the presence of sunlight.
+9. Diels Alder reaction in water: Reaction between furan and maleic acid in water and a room temperature rather than in benzene and reflux.
+10. Preparation and characterization of nanoparticles (Cu, Ag) using plant extract.

-- 1. Acetylation of primary amine (Aniline to N-phenylacetamide) using Zn dust. - 2.
-Nitration of salicylic acid by green method (Using calcium nitrate and acetic acid). - 3.
-Bromination of acetanilide using ceric ammonium nitrate/KBr. - 4.
-Microwave assisted nitration of Phenols using Cu(NO3)2. - 5.
-Detection of elements in organic compounds by green method (Sodium carbonate fusion). - 6.
-Base catalyzed Aldol condensation (Synthesis of dibenzalpropanone). - 7.
-Vitamin C clock reaction using vitamin C tablets, tincture of iodine, hydrogen peroxide and liquid laundry starch.
-Effect of concentration on clock reaction. - 8.
-Photoreduction of benzophenone to benzopinacol in the presence of sunlight. - 9.
-Diels Alder reaction in water: Reaction between furan and maleic acid in water and at room temperature rather than in benzene and reflux. - 10.
-Preparation and characterization of nanoparticles (Cu, Ag) using plant extract. - 11.
-Preparation of propene by following two methods or any other reactions like addition, elimination, substitution showing atomic economy can be studied - a.
-Triethylamine ion + OH- → Propene + Trimethylpropene + water b.
-1-propanol → propene + water
+11. Preparation of propene by following two methods or any other reactions like addition, elimination, substitution showing atomic economy can be studied a.
+Triethylamine ion + $OH^- \rightarrow Propene + Trimethylpropene + water$ b.
+1-propanol - propene + water